sylviacheong/project/README.md

 ![](Images/RedTeam_NSG_security_rules.png)

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- configuration with Ansible containerv allows: team shares consistent development environment, reduces development management overhead.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker
-- ...
+- Download application images using docker hub
-- ...
+- Automate application and configuration using playbook *.yml file.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.